Testing to Find the Fastest Bicycle Wheels

 I have added this section to the start of this blog post.
 The method this test uses is called transient state and it is used when aerodynamics are constantly changing.
 This is difficult to explain in detail in one blog post so I have linked to a youtube video.

-The important part of the video is embedded below and this shows the difference between airflow that exists in the real world, airflow that manufacturers test at and a (turbulent) transient test.
+The important part of the video is at 10m20 and this shows the difference between airflow that exists in the real world, airflow that manufacturers test at and a (turbulent) transient test.
 The flow that is generated in a steady state wind tunnel rarely occurs in real life and is borderline acceptable for a velodrome.

 Be aware that a lot of wheel companies use internet forum users as a method of subversively selling a reality that does not exist under a premise of an impossible power saving.
 I DO NOT SELL WHEELS SO I HAVE NO VESTED INTERESTS and remain impartial.